 Persistent bad breath can be worrying, especially if it’s accompanied by a couple of other symptoms.
 This includes:

 Pawing at the mouth.
 When a cat paws at its mouth, it might be trying to relieve the pain or irritation.
-This is often related to dental issues and diseases.
+This behavior is a key symptom of oral discomfort.

 Difficulty eating or chewing.
 Struggling to eat and chew can indicate tooth pain, gum disease, or even fractured teeth.
 This can result in nutritional deficiencies and significant weight loss.

 Redness, swelling, or bleeding.
-These indicators are classic symptoms of gingivitis and dental issues in general.
+These are classic symptoms of gingivitis and many dental issues in general.

 Vomiting.
 Conditions such as kidney disease, liver failure, and diabetes can present vomiting as one of their symptoms.